 • Preheat oven to 350°F. Grease 1½ pound loaf pan.
 Set aside.

-• Beat in egg, milk and oil until just moist.
+• On low speed, beat in egg, milk and oil until just moist.

 • In a small bowl, combine cinnamon and sugar.

-• Pour remaining mixture on top (pan should only be ⅔ full), top with remaining cinnamon sugar and swirl with a knife or spatula.
+• Pour remaining batter over the top (pan should only be ⅔ full).
+Spoon to top with remaining cinnamon sugar and gently swirl.

-• In a medium mixing bowl, combine butter, powdered sugar, vanilla and milk.
-Drizzle over bread.
+• In a medium mixing bowl or stand mixer fitted with the whisk attachment, combine butter, powdered sugar, vanilla and milk until smooth.
+Warm if needed and pour to drizzle over bread.

 Substitutions